What’s the ‘deal’ with Social Shopping?

-Social platforms like Instagram are rapidly enhancing their social commerce offering in a bid to entice more brands onto the platform.
-In the last year alone, they’ve introduced shoppable Stories Stickers, in-app checkouts and rumours are circulating that a standalone shopping app is currently in development.
+Social services like Instagram are rapidly enhancing their social commerce offering in a bid to entice more brands onto the platform.
+In the last twelve months alone, they’ve introduced shoppable stories, videos and rumours are circulating that a standalone shopping app is currently in development.

 Instagram introduces collections and shoppable Stories with product tags.

 Direct-buying platforms such as Instagram, Facebook and Snapchat are offering consumers a more streamlined shopping experience that allows them to save products for later (Pinterest-style) and make in-app purchases.
 No longer do people have to actively visit a website or retail store to complete a purchase.
-Rather, they’re being approached when they’re most accessible – while passively scrolling through social content from their friends
+Rather, they’re being approached when they’re most assaliable – while passively scrolling through social content from their friends.